zwubbena/sas-cartesian-product/README.md

 ## 5. Applying the Cartesian Product

 ### 5.1.
 2019 DL Value Data Table
 The first step is to use SAS to create a data table of the 2019 DL values ranging from DL 0 to DL 4.
+The 2019 DL set and its elements can be expressed as follows:

 - ***19DL = {0, 1, 2, 3, 4}***

 #### 5.1.1.
 SAS Input
+The SAS input code starts with a `DATA` step and creates a dataset called `a_table`.
+The next line's `INPUT`statement tells SAS to create a `DL` variable that contains character values denoted by `$` and to create another `DL2019` numeric variable.
 ```
 data a_table;
 	input DL $  DL2019;